morrisanimalfoundation/grGWAS/docs/ext_docs/admixture_analysis.md

 ![](../images/admix_cv.jpg)<!-- -->

-There is an output file for each parameter set: Q (the ancestry fractions), and P (the allele frequencies of the inferred ancestral populations).
+There is an output file for each parameter set: Q (the ancestry fractions) and P (the allele frequencies of the inferred ancestral populations).

 ## 5. Plot the Q estimates
 ```